r0bertcode/z-crypt/README.md

     - <b>(Valid tag lengths)</b>: 4, 6, 8, 10, 12, 14 or 16

     - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

+Decrypt encrypted string with the key from the instance, using AES-256-CCM, requiring the authTag and the AAD if one was provided in encryption, returns the decrypted string, defaults encoding for the input to Hex and the decrypted output to UTF-8.

 <b>Example usage:</b>